AymanMukh/R-SCNN/README.md

 # Citation
-If you find our work usefull, please cite as:
+If you find the work useful, please cite as:
 ```
 @ARTICLE{9713880,
   author={Mukhaimar, Ayman and Tennakoon, Ruwan and Lai, Chow Yin and Hoseinnezhad, Reza and Bab-Hadiashar, Alireza},